costajob/ruby-app-servers/README.md

 ### Primes
 The Ruby application computes the sum of a range of prime numbers, fetched by the *Prime* standard library.
-To test how the application servers perform versus heavy computation i made the range limit configurable via an HTTP parameter.
+The range of the first prime numbers to compute is configurable via an HTTP parameter to stretch computational time.

 ### Ruby
-Ruby 2.3 version was used to test all the application servers.
+Ruby 2.3 version is used for all of the tests.
-I also added JRuby 9.1.2.0 to test the Puma application server, to see how the threads-pool model compares against the pre-forking one.
+JRuby 9.1.2.0 is used to test the Puma application server in order to compare the threads-pool model versus the pre-forking one.

 ### Platform
 I registered these benchmarks with a MacBook PRO 15 late 2011 having these specs: